reflectoring/reflectoring.github.io/content/blog/2024/2024-01-18-merge-sort-kotlin.md

 This program initializes an array, performs the merge sort and prints both the original and sorted arrays.

 ## Analysis of Merge Sort Algorithm
 Merge Sort is a sorting algorithm that follows the divide-and-conquer paradigm.
-Let's analyze its key aspects:
+Let's analyze its key aspects.

 ### Time Complexity
 Merge Sort guarantees a consistent time complexity of O(n log n) for the worst, average and best cases.
 This efficiency is achieved by dividing the array into halves and recursively sorting them before merging resulting in a logarithmic depth and linear work at each level.

-`Divide Phase`
+#### Divide Phase
 Dividing the array into halves requires O(log n) operations.
 This is because the array is continually divided until each subarray contains only one element.

-`Merge Phase`
+#### Merge Phase
 Merging two sorted arrays of size n/2 takes O(n) time.
 Since there are log n levels in the recursive tree, the total merging time is O(n log n).

 The overall time complexity is dominated by the merging phase, making merge sort particularly efficient for large datasets.
 It outperforms algorithms with higher time complexities, such as Bubble Sort or Insertion Sort.